Having a new baby brings a lot of excitement and learning! Shortly after birth, you will realize you know your baby better than anyone else.

 Your baby’s teeth begin to form during the third month of pregnancy.
 The tooth buds, which will develop into the 20 “baby” or primary teeth, form first.
 Next, the permanent teeth begin to form, and the primary teeth begin to calcify.
 This process continues throughout the nine months of pregnancy.
 When your baby is born, these primary teeth remain beneath the gums.
 Tooth eruption for most babies begins around 4 months, though for some children occurs as late as 15 months.

-The five senses – sight, smell, taste, hearing, and touch – are mostly developed at birth.
-Your baby begins using his or her senses immediately to make sense of what is going on in the world.
+The five senses – sight, smell, taste, hearing, and touch – are primarily developed at birth.
+Your baby begins using their senses immediately to make sense of what is happening in the world.

-Sight: Although newborns have blurry vision, they can focus fairly well on objects at about 8 to 14 inches – the distance from your baby’s face to your face when you are holding your baby in your arms.
+- Sight: Although newborns have blurry vision, they can focus pretty well on objects at about 8 to 14 inches – the distance from your baby’s face to your face when you are holding your baby in your arms.

-Taste: Newborns prefer sweet tastes.
-Nursing infants sometimes refuse to nurse when they taste garlic or heavy spices in mom’s breast milk.
+- Taste: Newborns prefer sweet tastes.
+Nursing infants sometimes refuse to nurse when they taste garlic or heavy spices in their mom’s breast milk.

-Hearing: A baby’s hearing is developed inside the womb.
+- Hearing: Your baby’s hearing is developed inside the womb.
 At birth, they can recognize their mother’s voice.

-Touch: Gentle touch stimulates your baby’s physical development while relieving stress.
-Fussy babies are sometimes calmed by a “baby massage” – some baby lotion warmed in your hands and gently applied to baby’s arms, legs and back.
+- Touch: Gentle touch stimulates your baby’s physical development while relieving stress.
+Fussy babies are sometimes calmed by a “baby massage."
+Place some baby lotion warmed in your hands and gently apply it to your baby’s arms, legs and back.

 These areas “register” the world as the baby senses it.
 Then the signals are sent on to memory or emotion.
 In this way, the newborn connects the sight and smell of mom and dad with the pleasant memory of comfort and gentle handling.